 This course will be structured around group software projects.
 In these group projects, the students will experience the workflow and lifecycle of new features in the large open source ecosystem around Apache Flink.
 The teams will consist of 2-3 students and be actively supervised by one of the instructors.
 The goal of the project is to contribute the final result of each team back to the community and for the students to become Apache contributors.
 For project results to be contributed back, they should be efficient, well tested, and documented.
 Ververica will present on the ecosystem around Flink, Apache software projects in general. and the Apache way of maintaining and contributing to open source.

 The final grade will be made up of 60% project + documentation, 25% final presentation, 10% intermediate presentation, 5% active participation in all sessions.

 - The course will be managed via Moodle.
 This is where we will announce things and share materials.

 - The course is limited to a maximum of 9 students.

 The course will take place Wednesdsys at 11:00.
-In this course, we will regularly meet in-person at HPI in room F-E.06.
-All meetings will also be virtual, in case students prefer to stay at home.
+Due to the current Corona development, the course will kick-off virtually.
+We will evaluate if in-person meetings are possible once the situation improves.
 The meetings will be between the students and the team supervisors to discuss the individual teams' progress.
 We will also have slots for a kick-off session, some presentations from Ververcia, as well as intermediate and final presentations.